Ribbit-Network/ribbit-network-frog-hardware/README.md

 # Greenhouse Gas Sensor Cloud

+This project will create the world's largest Greenhouse Gas Emissions dataset that will empower anyone to join in the work on climate and provide informed data for climate action.

 The Greenhouse Gas Sensor Cloud is a large network of open-source, low-cost, Greenhouse Gas (CO2 and possibly methane) Detection Sensors.
-These sensor units will be sold as a kit and will optionally upload their data to a centralized, but anonymous database.
-This will enable many to contribute to the work on climate by contributing to the world's largest greenhouse gas database.
+These sensor units will be sold as a kit and will upload their data to the cloud, creating the world's most complete Greenhouse Gas dataset.

 Imagine [PurpleAir](https://www.purpleair.com/map?q=purpleair.com#11/47.6356/-122.3605) and [Folding@Home](https://foldingathome.org/) combined as an open-source solution for climate.